lupyuen/lupyuen.github.io/src/rust3.md

     (My Biggest Wish: Someone please create a Higher-Level variant of Rust that will use bits of AI to compile into the current Low-Level Rust)

-1.  _Apparently there's some Resistance to Rust for NuttX Kernel Devs?_
+1.  _Apparently there's some Resistance to Rust Drivers inside NuttX Kernel?_

     Ouch we're trapped between a Rock and...
 Another Rusty Rock!

-    - __NuttX Kernel Devs__ are concerned about the __extra complexity__ that Rust adds to the Kernel Build
+    - __NuttX Kernel Devs__ are concerned about the __extra complexity__ that Rust Drivers add to the Kernel Build

     - __Rust Community__ is probably thinking we're __not doing enough__ to promote Memory-Safe Coding in NuttX Kernel